Sir Charles Monro, 1st Baronet: First World War

+Belgium and France

 Major-General Charles Monro, with Colonel Neill Malcolm, inspecting troops of the 2nd Division on the march on the Western Front at some point in 1914.

-In the early days of the First World War on 5 August 1914, Monro was deployed to France as General Officer Commanding 2nd Division, which played an important part in the First Battle of Ypres.
+In the early days of the First World War, on 5 August 1914, Monro was appointed as GOC of the 2nd Division of the British Expeditionary Force (BEF), taking over from Major General Sir Archibald Murray, his Sandhurst classmate, who was selected to serve as the BEF's chief of the general staff (CGS).
+The new assignment brought him into contact with Lieutenant General Sir Douglas Haig, GOC I Corps, in which the 2nd Division was serving.
+Under Monro's command, the division played an important part in the First Battle of Ypres.
 He led with what a subordinate described as "the gift of personal magnetism".

 On 27 December 1914 he became General Officer Commanding I Corps, with the temporary rank of lieutenant-general.
 In February 1915 he was made a Knight Commander of the Order of the Bath (KCB), "in connection with Operations in the Field".

 He was made General Officer Commanding Third Army on 15 July 1915 with the temporary rank of general.
 He was promoted to the permanent rank of lieutenant-general on 28 October.

 Lieutenant-General Sir Douglas Haig (GOC I Corps) with Major-General Charles Monro, Brigadier-General John Gough (Haig's chief of staff), and Brigadier-General E. M. Perceval (commanding the 2nd Division's artillery) in a street in France, 1914.

+Lieutenant General Charles Monro (front row, centre, arms folded), GOC I Corps, and members of his corps staff in France, c.
+1915.